Hierarchical Mixture of Experts: Generalizable Learning for High-Level Synthesis: Preliminary

 \subsection{Task Definition}

 HLS prediction is formalized as a graph regression task.
-Following previous works~\cite{gnn-dse,harp}, we utilize ProGraML~\cite{programl} graph to represent a source code, which is a control data flow graph.
+Following previous works~\cite{gnn-dse,harp}, we utilize the ProGraML graph to represent a source code~\cite{programl}, which is a control data flow graph.
 Nodes represent instructions, variables, and constant values, and edges represent the control flow and data flow.
 A GNN model is trained to predict the FPGA's latency and the utilization of four resources: LUT, FF, DSP, and BRAM.
-In the domain generalization setting, we train the model on $N$ source kernels $D^{(train)} = \{D_1, D_2, ..., D_N\}$, where $D_i = \{(X_i, T_{i1}, Y_{i1}), (X_i, T_{i2}, Y_{i2}), ..., (X_i, T_{i i_n}, Y_{i i_n})\}$ is the i-th kernel containing $i_n$ samples, and each sample consists of a program $X$, a pragma design $T$, and a label $Y$.
-For a new kernel $D_{test}$, we mimic the data-scarce situation where we only use $k$ samples from the dataset $D^{(k)} \subset D_{test}, |D^{(k)}| = k$, to fine-tune the model.
+In the domain generalization setting, we train the model on $N$ source kernels $D^{(train)} = \{D_1, D_2, ..., D_N\}$, where $D_i = \{(X_i, T_{i1}, Y_{i1}), (X_i, T_{i2}, Y_{i2}), ..., (X_i, T_{i i_n}, Y_{i i_n})\}$ is the $i$-th kernel containing $i_n$ samples, and each sample consists of a program $X$, a pragma design $T$, and a label $Y$.
+For a new kernel $D_{test}$, we consider the constraint of data scarcity where we only use $k$ samples from the dataset $D^{(k)} \subset D_{test}, |D^{(k)}| = k$, to fine-tune the model.
 After fine-tuning, there are two ways of evaluation: offline evaluation and online evaluation.
 In the offline evaluation, we evaluate the MSE on the left-out test samples: $D_{test} \setminus D^{(k)}$.
-In the online evaluation, we run a DFS searching algorithm used by previous works~\cite{gnn-dse,harp} to search for good pragma designs.
-Based on the fine-tuned model's prediction, We select the top-10 pragma designs, run HLS for them, and evaluate the FPGA's speedup compared to AutoDSE.
+In the online evaluation, we do design space exploration (DSE) to search for good pragma designs.
+Based on the fine-tuned model's prediction, we select the top $M$ designs to run HLS, and evaluate the speedup ($M$ is set to 10 in our experiments).